jeongm-in/touchpad-adventure/journal.md

 TODO: check the benchmark data rate from the laptop, and tweak the device to match that;

 TODO: Read more on how I2C interrupt is supposed to work.
 Does it make sense to send in the interrupt callback?

+# 12/30/2024

+There might be some choking happening from the irq.

+Also, maybe the interrupt is intended for the host system to use, not the microcontroller that's working as a bridge.

+Polling is working a-ok... for now...